assemblee-virtuelle/semapps/website/blog/2019-09-25-semapps-news-1.md

 #### Jérémy Dufraisse has joined us

 New to web development and passionate about it, Jeremy joins the SemApps team, aiming to get more involved, especially in programming this software's code.
-Member of the Colibris core team in Lorient, he's already working on The Paths of Transition's platform,
+Member of the Colibris core team in Lorient, he's already working on The Paths of Transition's platform v.0, one of SemApps ecosystem's projects.

 #### Work on governance